Hope Church

 Apr 3 Good Friday Service with Summit 7 pm

-Apr 5 Easter Sunrise Service 6:30 am and Breakfast with GF
+Apr 5 Easter Sunrise Service 6:30 am and Breakfast with GF, Easter worship service 9:30 am

 Marriage Conference March 21